USS Ramage: 2001–2010

 Following the 11 September 2001 attacks, Ramage sortied to the waters off the East Coast of the United States where she provided extended radar coverage of the New York City and the surrounding area in the wake of the terrorist attacks.

 Ramage deployed with the Surface Strike Group to the Arabian Sea in support of Operation Enduring Freedom.
 During this deployment Ramage participated in multi-national exercises Neo Tapon 04 and Iron Siren 04.

-Ramage again deployed to the Persian Gulf in support of the Global War on Terrorism in October 2006.
+Ramage again deployed to the Persian Gulf in support of the global war on terrorism in October 2006.
 While on station Ramage participated in Operations Argos Asterion and Argos Declion.
 Ramage was also the first ship to respond to the Horn of Africa during the Ethiopian and Somalian hostilities of late December 2006 providing extended coordination for P-3 coverage of the events.
 Ramage visited eight countries and conducted ten port calls.

+USS Ramage leads and in the Suez Canal, 23 September 2008.

 In August 2008 Ramage departed for a seven-month deployment in the Persian Gulf with the Expeditionary Strike Group.
 Ramage participated in multi-national Operation Red Reef and Focused Operation Trident Knight.
 Ramage returned to home port in April 2009 after visiting four countries and making six port calls.

 Ramage departed for the North Sea and Baltic Sea to participate in Exercise Joint Warrior 09 in September 2009.
 Ramage operated with and many other multi-national naval units.
 After making five ports of call in four countries, Ramage returned in November 2009.
 On 28 October 2009 while pierside at Gdynia, Poland after participating in a Joint Warrior exercise, a sailor on the ship conducting maintenance accidentally discharged one of the ship's M240 machine guns into the port city.
 Two rounds from the gun's three-round burst hit a warehouse, causing no injuries, the third round was not recovered.
 Local police allowed the ship to depart as originally scheduled later that day after questioning the ship's crew.

 Ramage departed on deployment to the Mediterranean Sea on 5 January 2010.
 In late January 2010, Ramage was dispatched to the Mediterranean Sea to assist with the search-and-rescue effort in the wake of the crash of Ethiopian Airlines Flight 409.
 Ramage also provided Ballistic Missile Defense to the Eastern Mediterranean during this deployment.
 Ramages port visits included: Naples, Italy; Haifa, Israel; Kuşadası, Bodrum, and Aksaz, Turkey; Limassol, Cyprus; Rhodes, Greece; Augusta Bay, Sicily; and Ponta Delgada, Azores.
 Ramage returned to home port on 6 August 2010.